While I was in Thailand in early 2017, often laid on beautiful beaches, I had a lot of time to think.

 Yes, I’m passionate about fashion and travel so naturally if I won the lottery, I would shop and go see more of the world.
 (Wouldn’t we all?)

-The more I thought about it, the more I realised how much it made sense to me.
+And the more I thought about it, the more I realised how much writing for a living made sense to me.

-Thanks, “The 4-Hour Work Week”!
-You’ve totally changed my life for the better.
+Thanks, Timothy Ferriss!
+You changed my life for the better.